Find your dream dress in our curated collection of designer bridal gowns

 Shop our dresses

 Founded by Chantal Khoueiry, Brides do Good is a pioneering social enterprise that sells the world’s most beautiful pre-loved and sample designer wedding gowns.
 Our mission is to help the United Nations eradicate child marriage worldwide by 2030.
 A third of the sale of every dress sold through us goes to Plan International and Too Young To Wed – charities focused on protecting the world's potential child brides.
-In time, we aim to launch our own life-changing employment and education initiatives.

 This is a movement- by Brides for Girls.